 DOE-ID Bi-Weekly Summary

 EDITOR’S NOTE: The following is a regular summary of operations at DOE’s Idaho Site.
 It has been compiled in response to a request from stakeholders for more information on health, safety and environmental incidents at DOE facilities in Idaho.
 It also includes a brief summary of accomplishments at the site.
 The report is broken down by contractor: Advanced Mixed Waste Treatment Project (AMWTP), Idaho Cleanup Project (ICP) and Idaho National Laboratory (INL).
-This summary will be sent to everyone on INL’s regular news release distribution list on a periodic basis.
+This summary will be sent to everyone on INL’s regular news release distribution list every other week.
 To be added to this distribution list, please call Brad Bugger at (208) 526-0833.

 Advanced Mixed Waste Treatment Project

 Waste Shipments: Transuranic waste shipments continue to pick up from the Advanced Mixed Waste Treatment Project.
 Eighteen of nineteen planned shipments of contact-handled transuranic waste were made for the week ending May 1, 2010.
 Thirteen of the shipments contained exhumed waste from the Accelerated Retrieval Project.

 April 22: During routine radiological surveying of workers doing demolition work at the CPP-602 facility at the Idaho Nuclear Technology and Engineering Center, five workers were found with external contamination.
 The workers were successfully decontaminated, and all successfully completed whole body counts and surveys with no internal contamination detected.
 (EM-ID—CWI-BIC-2010-0005).